 We still need to decide where to store active subscription data to grant the end user access to their premium content.
 Adapty will help us with this as well, as it saves all purchases associated with the user.
 Let’s do it this way: if the user has no subscription, they’ll be prompted with a paywall button.
 If they do, we’ll show them a cat picture.

 Since active subscription data is retrieved either from the server or cache storage, you’ll need a loader.
 For the sake of simplicity, let’s add the isLoading and isPremium states.

-Here’s what changed: we’ve added to flags to the state.
+Here’s what changed: we’ve added flags to the state.
 The entire contents of fetchPaywalls() are now wrapped in a try-catch block so that the code will reach setIsLoading(false) in any possible scenario.
 To check whether the user has an active subscription, we’re retrieving the user’s profile (which contains all their subscription data) and see the value of profile.accessLevels.premium.isActive.
-You can use as much access levels (accessLevels)—which are basically just subscription tiers, such as Gold or Premium—as you want, but let’s keep the default value for now.
-Adapty will create the premium access level automatically, and for most apps, this will be enough. isActive will remain true while there’s an active subscription with this access level
+You can use as many access levels (accessLevels) – which are basically just subscription tiers, such as Gold or Premium – as you want, but let’s keep the default value for now.
+Adapty will create the premium access level automatically, and for most apps, this will be enough. isActive will remain true while there’s an active subscription with this access level.

 Here, we’re adding a function that renders the content as well as some logic to onRequestBuy: namely, updating isPremium’s state and closing the modal.